DigiChanges/node-experience/README.md

 Common structures found within this project are:

-- Basic authentication and authorization
+- Basic authentication and authorization.
 - Filesystem with minIO, 100% S3 compatible.
 - Basic push Notification and Email.
-- MikroORM, TypeORM and Mongoose Integration with a DatabaseFactory.
+- TypeORM, MikroORM and Mongoose Integration.
 - Express and Koa integration.
 - Business logic independent of the HTTP and persistence libraries.
 - Esbuild compiler.

 ## Docs